 ARTLINES: 'Paradise revisioned: Lee Paje’s oil on copper paintings'

-Philippines-based artist Lee Paje is showing two oil on copper works in APT10.
-Her triptych The stories that weren’t told 2019 and Somewhere, someday when we are the sea 2021 — a suspended 12-panel polyptych commissioned for APT10 — destabilise normative ideas of gender in creation myths and imagine an inclusive vision of paradise.
+Philippines-based artist Lee Paje's triptych The stories that weren’t told 2019 and Somewhere, someday when we are the sea 2021 — a suspended 12-panel polyptych commissioned for APT10 — destabilise normative ideas of gender in creation myths and imagine an inclusive vision of paradise.
 Abigail Bernal first met with Paje in Manila in October 2019, during APT10 research travel.
-Two years later, in November 2021, they built on that early meeting and subsequent conversations to record a Zoom interview for the opening weekend public programs.
+Two years later, in November 2021, they built on that early meeting and subsequent conversations to record a Zoom interview for APT10 opening weekend public programs.
 This interview was adapted from the recorded conversation.1

 Abigail Bernal: When we met in Manila in 2019, you told me that The Stories that weren’t told was inspired by a mural you had seen in a hospital as a child.